zogzog/cubicweb/doc/book/en/tutorials/advanced/part05_ui-advanced.rst

 The first thing we can to is to change the logo.
 There are various way to achieve this.
 The easiest way is to put a :file:`logo.png` file into the cube's :file:`data` directory.
-As data files are looked at according to cubes order (CubiWeb resources coming last), that file will be selected instead of CubiWeb's one.
+As data files are looked at according to cubes order (CubicWeb resources coming last), that file will be selected instead of CubicWeb's one.

 ..
 Note::
    As the location for static resources are cached, you'll have to restart